vinodkrishnavarma/k8s-lab/README.md

 3. Sampleapps_using_ingress: Application yamls to expose application pods using ingress.

 Options:
    a) If you want to test ingress, then create kind cluster using yaml config "kind-config-IngressExpose.yaml" and apply install-ingress.yaml inside k8s cluster using kubectl apply.
-To install the applications use yamls inside the folder "Sampleapps_using_Ingress"
+To install the applications use yamls inside the folder "Sampleapps_using_Ingress".

-   b) If you want to test Nodeport, then create kind cluster using yaml config "kind-config-NodePortExpose.yaml" and use the applications yamls inside the folder "Sampleapps_using_nodeport"
+   b) If you want to test Nodeport, then create kind cluster using yaml config "kind-config-NodePortExpose.yaml" and use the applications yamls inside the folder "Sampleapps_using_nodeport".